edterbak/NodeRed_Heishamon_control/README.md

 </br>
 <h3>Version 25.06 (!
 BETA 4 !)</h3>
 Changes:</br>
 - Fix SP_Final: Initial calculation did not resolve.
 Resulting in no mqtt commands being sent to set heat.
-If you do not experience issues with Beta 3, you do not need to update. </br>
+If you do not experience issues with Beta 3, you do not need to update.
+Thanks to Breadrun @ Tweakers.net for the good suggestion.</br>

   </br>
 <h3>Version 25.06 (!
 BETA 3 !)</h3>